-3. Use of Examples.
-The examples you use should be personal (without being confessional) and relevant to the prompt.
+#3: Use of Examples: The examples you use in your essays should be personal (without being confessional) and relevant to the prompt.
 Your essay responses will be more engaging if, for example, you begin your writing with an anecdote or personal story.

-4. Grammar, Spelling, and Punctuation.
-Errors are distracting and detract from the quality of your writing.
-Avoid mistakes by giving yourself plenty of time to complete the essay.
-Have a trusted teacher or mentor edit and/or proofread your work.
+#4: Grammar, Spelling, and Punctuation: Errors are distracting and detract from the quality of your writing.
+Avoid mistakes by giving yourself plenty of time to write the essay.
+Have a trusted teacher or mentor edit and proofread your work, too.

-This sign doesn't make a great first impression - make sure your essay does!
+This sign doesn't make a great first impression.
+Make sure your HSF essay does!

 Letters of Recommendation

 Secondary recommendation writers must be able to evaluate your community service and extracurricular activities (e.g., your leadership, work ethic, or commitment).
 Recommendations from family members, family friends, and other close friends are discouraged by HSF.

-Strong letters of recommendation are so important for any sort of application.
-Here’s how you go about getting the best letters possible for an HSF award application:
+Strong letters of recommendation are important for any application.
+Here’s how you can go about getting the best letters possible for an HSF award application:

-1. Ask the Right People.
-Ideal recommenders are individuals in educator/mentor positions, with whom you have a long and positive history.
+#1: Ask the Right People: Ideal recommendation writers are those in educator/mentor positions and with whom you have a long, positive history.
 The best recommender will be excited to vouch for you.

-You can ask more than one person to write you a letter of rec - this is potentially a great opportunity to present yourself as a well-rounded applicant.
-I’d say you should ask for letters from 2-3 people; any more than that and the scholarship evaluators will have too much to read.
+You can ask more than one person to write you a letter of recommendation.
+This is potentially a great opportunity to present yourself as a well-rounded applicant.
+I advise you to ask for letters from two to three people; any more than that, though, and the HSF scholarship evaluators will have too much to read!

-2. Give Your Letter Writers Plenty of Advance Notice.
-Aim for 10-12 weeks, if possible.
-Since the deadline for HSF is March 30, you'll want to aim to ask for rec letters by mid-December at the latest.
+#2: Give Your Letter Writers Plenty of Advance Notice: Aim for 10-12 weeks, if possible.
+Since the deadline for HSF is March 30, you'll want to aim to ask for rec letters by mid-December.